 According to the International Liaison Committee on Resuscitation guidelines, CPR involves chest compressions at least 5 cm (2 in) deep and at a rate of at least 100 per minute in an effort to create artificial circulation by manually pumping blood through the heart and thus the body.
 The rescuer may also provide breaths by either exhaling into the subject’s mouth or nose or use a device that pushes air into the subject’s lungs.
 This process of externally providing ventilation is termed artificial respiration.
 Current recommendations place emphasis on high-quality chest compressions over artificial respiration; a simplified CPR method involving chest compressions only is recommended for untrained rescuers.

-AP Safety Training Solutions Along With Safety Dynamics Group offers quality CPR and First Aid Training at an affordable price.
-Workplace wellness, effective first aid, and CPR training is critical to your organization or industries safety.
+AP Safety Training Solutions offers quality CPR and First Aid Training at an affordable price.
+Workplace wellness, effective first aid, and CPR training are critical to your organization or industries safety.
 All our first aid and CPR courses meet OSHA standards and regulations.
 Don’t put employees safety at risk.
 Go with the experts for your occupational first aid and CPR training.

 Our training and consulting teams consist of experienced professionals with extensive backgrounds in their respective fields and years of experience working with private industries and public agencies.
 We’ve actively provided safety management and loss control services to thousands of individual clients, assisting them in operating safely and profitably.